Neal Cotts: Chicago Cubs

 On December 13, 2007, the Cubs re-signed Cotts to a one-year contract for $800,000.
 He began the 2008 season in Triple–A, as he'd ended the previous season.
 He would be recalled from Triple–A, however, in May and remained with Cubs as their primary left handed reliever after the club had traded away veteran pitcher Scott Eyre.

 In 2009, Cotts started with the Cubs, but was demoted to the team's Triple–A minor league Iowa club in May.
 On June 24, he felt a sharp pain while pitching for Iowa, and his season was over with an elbow ligament injury.
 He underwent successful Tommy John surgery in July 2009.
 He was non-tendered on December 12 and became a free agent.

 Recovering from Injuries

-On January 4, 2010, Cotts signed a minor-league contract with the Pittsburgh Pirates with an invite to spring training.
-In June 2010, he had the first of four surgeries on his hip ending his comeback bid for the season.
-On September 17, 2010, the Pirates released him.
+On January 4, 2010, Cotts signed a minor league contract with the Pittsburgh Pirates with an invite to spring training.
+In June, he had the first of four surgeries on his hip ending his comeback bid for the season.
+On September 17, the Pirates released him.

-On November 22, 2010, Cotts signed a minor league contract with the New York Yankees with an invitation to 2011 spring training.
+On November 22, 2010, Cotts signed a minor league contract with the New York Yankees that included an invitation to 2011 spring training.
 Due to the results of his physical, the Yankees released him on February 16, 2011.
 For the second straight season, he did not pitch professionally.